-CPR and rescue breathing are techniques useful in saving lives of persons experiencing cardiac arrest and those with difficulties in breathing.
-These two are the basic first aid skills learnt during the CPR training.
-CPR and rescue breath perform complimentary but plays a different roles in the victim’s body.
+CPR and rescue breathing are techniques helpful in saving the lives of persons experiencing out-of-hospital cardiac arrest and respiratory arrest.
+These two are the basic first aid skills learned during CPR training.

 What is CPR?